gohugoio/hugo/docs/content/content/front-matter.md

 ## Variables

 There are a few predefined variables that Hugo is aware of and utilizes.
-The user can also create any variable they want to.
+The user can also create any variable they want.
 These will be placed into the `.Params` variable available to the templates.
 Field names are always normalized to lowercase (e.g. `camelCase: true` is available as `.Params.camelcase`).

 ### Required variables